iambhagat92/calcuforme/DEPLOYMENT_GUIDE.md

 - Set up and deploy? **Y**
 - Which scope?
 Select your account
 - Link to existing project? **N**
-- Project name? `calcuforme` (or your preferred name)
+- Project name? `Calculate For Me` (or your preferred name)
 - In which directory is your code located? `./ ` (current directory)

-Your site will be deployed and you'll receive a URL like `calcuforme.vercel.app`
+Your site will be deployed and you'll receive a URL like `Calculate For Me.vercel.app`

 ### Method 2: Deploy via GitHub